luismedel/devurls-syndication/README.md

 - [physurls.com](https://physurls.com/)
 - [tuxurls.com](https://tuxurls.com/)

 The feeds are refreshed hourly via Github Actions and are available at [https://luismedel.github.io/devurls-syndication/](https://luismedel.github.io/devurls-syndication/).
+Feel free to subscribe to any of them or bulk-import directly with the included OPML.